EtteGit/EnragedRabbitProject/usermods/Happy_Hare_Driver/README.md

 <li>Workarond to some of the ways to provoke Klipper “Timer too close” errors (although there are definitely bugs in the Klipper firmware)
 <li>More reliable “in-print” detection so tool change command “Tx” g-code can be used anytime and the user does not need to resort to “ERCF_CHANGE_TOOL_STANDALONE”
 <li>New LOG_LEVEL=4 for developer use.
 BTW This is useful in seeing the exact stepper movements
+<li>New "TEST" commands to help diagnose issues with encoder
 <li>Experimental logic to use stallguard filament homing (Caveat: not easy to setup using EASY-BRD and not compatible with sensorless selector homing option)
 </ul>